Cold symptoms in children

 Several nutrients and herbal medicines can help relieve cold symptoms.

-The Cenovis range has the vitamins, minerals and herbs your family needs to support a healthy immune system and reduce cold symptoms, helping you feel better, sooner.
+The Cenovis range has the vitamins, minerals and herbs your family needs to support a healthy immune system function and reduce the severity of common cold symptoms, helping you feel better, sooner.

 Cenovis Sugarless C 500mg can reduce the duration and relieves the severity of common cold symptoms and support healthy immune system function.
 Suitable for children from 7 years of age, this great-tasting chewable tablet is an easy way to boost your vitamin C intake.